Looking to buy best 3 stage snow blowers?

 Choose the machine that offers the best performance at the lowest price.

 Usually, clearing width is a standard value in most models.
 Single stage snow blowers, for example, have clearing width between 18-22 inches.
-Clearing width in 2-stage models varies between 20-45 inches.
+Clearing width in two stage snow blower models varies between 20-45 inches.
 In 3-Stage models it varies between 24-28 inches.

 However, the height of the bucket isn’t the same in all models.
 Always opt for the models with the highest bucket height.
 This guarantees greater snow collection in a single pass.